onecompiler/cheatsheets/sql.md

 FROM Table_A A
 INNER JOIN Table_B B
 ON A.Key = B.Key

+-- shortcut for inner join using , operator
+SELECT [select_list]
+FROM Table_A A,Table_B B
+ON A.Key = B.Key
 ```
 LEFT JOIN
 This query will return all of the records in the left table (table A) regardless if any of those records have a match in the right table (table B).
 It will also return any matching records from the right table.